Stress-free potty training hacks for toddlers to finally say goodbye to diapers!

 5. Just Say No To Buttons & Snaps – Make sure your child doesn’t wear clothing that is difficult to remove.
 Yes, overalls are super cute, but they are hard for little hands to take off and put back on.

-If possible, let your child run around in their underwear at home to have less accidents.
+If possible, let your child run around in their underwear at home to have fewer accidents.

 6. Buy Character Underwear – One potty training hack that sealed the deal with my son was buying spider-man underwear.